 I learned a whole new vocabulary working alongside the mostly British volunteers.
 Suddenly I found myself saying things like “jumper” (which took some explaining to figure out), “trousers,” and debating the difference between saucepans, frying pans, and pots.
 It seems obvious, but some of the donations left us scratching our heads as to which category they fit into.

 After sorting clothes for a couple of hours, Hettie came around asking for two people who wanted a change of pace, giving yet another vague skills description.
-Ready for a change of pace, I volunteered.
+Ready for a change, I volunteered.

 The Art of Rolling Toilet Paper